Deyan2306/pajama/README.md

 ## 🌟 Examples

-Explore example projects in the [`examples/`](examples/) directory.
-Use them as templates for your own projects!
+Check out the [`examples/`](examples/) directory for sample projects using Pajama Framework.
+These examples serve as templates for your own game or application development.

 ---

 ## 🤝 Contributing

 Contributions are welcome!
-Here's how you can help:
+Here’s how you can help:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature-name`.